 Goupee was named the first head coach in men’s outdoor track & field program history on October 28, 2014.

-Before coming to Husson, Goupee served for four seasons as the head cross country coach at Mount Desert Island High School from 2006-09 after being the assistant coach for the previous two in 2004 and 2005.
+Before coming to Husson in the fall of 2012, Goupee spent four seasons as the head cross country coach at Mount Desert Island High School from 2006-09 after being the assistant coach for the previous two seasons.

 Goupee was a four-year letterwinner on the women’s cross country team at University of Maine at Farmington from 1999-2002.
-She was a three-time captain and earned All-MAC honors in three straight seasons between 1999-2001, including Runner of the Year honor in 2001.
-Goupee was a selected to the NAIA All-Region District 10 Team all four seasons and Runner of the Year in 2001 and 2002.
-She was voted All-SAC and Runner of the Year in 2002.
+She earned All-Conference and NAIA All-Region accolades in four straight seasons from 1999-2002, including back-to-back Conference and NAIA Region 10 Runner of the Year honors in 2001 and 2002.

-Goupee was the Maine Collegiate State Championship runner-up in 2001 and a NAIA National Championship qualifier for three seasons from 2000-02.
-She was tabbed a NAIA All-American honors with a 21st place finish at the 2002 NAIA National Championship.
+The three-time captain was the 2001 Maine Intercollegiate State Championship individual runner-up and a NAIA National Championship qualifier for three seasons from 2000-02, earning NAIA All-American honors with a 21st place finish at the 2002 NAIA National Championship.